Parent-only programs may help obese children, too

 "Childhood obesity is a serious public health issue in developed and in developing countries and we need to set the course as early as possible," Hannah Ewald told Reuters Health in an email.

-Ewald, the study's lead author, is a researcher at Warwick Medical School in Coventry, UK.
+Ewald, the study's lead author, is a researcher at the Institute for Clinical Epidemiology and Biostatistics in Basel, Switzerland.

 "Being chronically ill can be a heavy burden but the physical aspect is just one side of the coin," she said.